Kevoot/GameOfLifeAndroid/progress/week2/progress_week2.md

   * Added functionality for cut and copy to return the selected bit array’s
   * Added button disabling when painting
 * George
+	* Added a fragment that can access and display the contents of a database
+  * Added a ListView object that can display the information of the elements of a database to allow the users to select from the database.